 - a.
 The Contractor shall complete all physical Work within the Contract Time. - b.
 Upon physical completion of the Work, including completion of all corrective Work described in Section 3.04.16(1) above and the submission of all required record drawings, operation and maintenance manuals, manufacturers' affidavits, software and programming, and other items required by the Contract, the Contractor shall notify the Engineer in writing that the Work is physically complete.
 Upon receipt of the notification, the Engineer will determine if the Work is physically complete in accordance with the Contract.
-If the Engineer determines that any materials, equipment, or workmanship do not meet the requirements of the Contract, the Engineer will prepare a list of such items and submit it to the Contractor.
-Following the satisfactory completion of the corrective Work by the Contractor, the Engineer will notify the Owner that the Work is physically complete in accordance with the requirements of the Contract.
+If the Engineer determines that any materials, equipment, or workmanship do not meet the requirements of the Contractor.
+Following the satisfactory completion of the corrective Work by the Contractor, the Engineer will notify the Owner that the Work is physically complete in accordance with the Contract.